vielhuber/chefcookie/README.md

 }
 ```

-the action key can have the following values:
+the `action`-key can have the following values:

 -   `open`: the consent manager is shown
 -   `accept_all`: all providers are accepted